-Backpacking Guatemala is one of my favorite adventures to date!
-I spent 2 weeks in Guatemala and honestly had no idea what to expect before I arrived, though after the first day, I was already in complete awe of this incredible country in Central America!
+I spent 2 weeks in Guatemala and honestly had no idea what to expect before I arrived.
+After the first day, I was already in complete awe of this incredible country in Central America!

-From the diverse volcanic landscapes to the rich Mayan culture and everything in between, I knew right away that my Guatemala backpacking adventure would be one for the books!
+From the diverse volcanic landscapes to the rich Mayan culture and everything in between, I knew right away that my Guatemala backpacking adventure would be one for the books.

 BACKPACKING GUATEMALA OVERVIEW